 Women warriors planned and led slave revolts on slave ships during the Middle Passage.
 They fought their enslavers throughout the Americas.
 And then they were erased from history.

 Wake tells the story of Dr. Rebecca Hall, a historian and granddaughter of enslaved people.
 The accepted history of slave revolts has always told her that enslaved women took a back seat.
 But Hall decides to look deeper, and her journey takes her through old court records, slave ship captain’s logs, crumbling correspondence, and even the forensic evidence from the bones of enslaved women from the “negro burying ground” uncovered in Manhattan.
 She finds women warriors everywhere.

 Using in-depth archival research and a measured use of historical imagination, Hall constructs the likely pasts of Adono and Alele, women rebels who fought for freedom during the Middle Passage, as well as the stories of women who led slave revolts in Colonial New York.

-This session is part of a series that will include sessions based on the publications:
+This session is part of a series that includes sessions based on the publications.

 August 21: Rethinking Ethnic Studies edited By R. Tolteka Cuauhtin, Miguel Zavala, Christine Sleeter, Wayne Au